-Section 18.4.
+Section 19.4.
 Prohibited Loans.

-No loans shall be made by USA Judo to the Chair of the Board, to any Director of the Board, to any officer of USA Judo, or to any committee or task force member or to any USA Judo employee.
+No loans shall be made by USA Judo to the President, to any Director of the Board, to any officer of USA Judo, or to any committee or task force member or to any USA Judo employee.

-SECTION 19.
+SECTION 20.
 FINANCIAL MATTERS